Current as of: 04/21/2016

 - Remote Sensing: Attain understanding of the remote sensing process with an emphasis on visible light and infrared systems.
 Understand the physics of interaction of light with matter, atmospheric absorption and scattering, radiometry, optical systems, spectral and spatial resolution and imaging, and electro-optical detectors.
 Required course is PHYS 521 Space Surveillance.

 - Spacecraft Engineering: Be knowledgeable of the design issues related to complex space systems.
 Understand the key elements and subsystems of important classes of space systems.
 Gain experience with the systematic approach necessary to effectively design space systems through a group design project.
-Required course is SENG 631 Spacecraft Systems Engineering.
+Required course is ASYS 631 Spacecraft Systems Engineering.

 Program requirements and detailed information